CA03 and CA04 will allow the student to understand the:

 - Sequences for de-commissioning CO2 systems

 These CO2 courses will provide you with a basic understanding of the use of CO2 refrigeration systems.
 Basic system concept line drawings are included along with detailed information on some actual systems.
-The CA03 or CA04 modules will typically require 3 to 4 hours of study time to offer a broad introduction to the fundamental knowledge required to work on Carbon Dioxide systems.
+The CA03 and CA04 modules will typically require 3 to 4 hours of study time to offer a broad introduction to the fundamental knowledge required to work on Carbon Dioxide systems.

 A great deal of thought and expertise has been put into the development of these courses by Star Refrigeration engineers, who collated information and knowledge in the use of CO2 in refrigeration systems.
 In addition, Danfoss and Bitzer also contributed with valuable material.